100 Sights in Moscow, Russia (with Map and Images)

 Храм Преподобного Сергия Радонежского на Ходынском поле

-The Church of St. Sergius of Radonezh on the Khodynka Field is a lost Orthodox church in Moscow, located at the summer military camps on the Khodynka Field.
-It was built in 1892-1893 at the expense of philanthropists, operated in the summer.
-The wooden church is designed in the neo-Russian style, the author of the project is the architect Ivan Khorodinov.
+The Church of St. Sergius of Radonezh on the Khodynka Field is a lost Orthodox church in Moscow, which was located at the summer military camps on the Khodynka field.
+It was built in 1892-1893 at the expense of philanthropists and operated in the summer.
+The wooden temple is designed in the neo-Russian style, the author of the project is the architect Ivan Khorodinov.
 After the October Revolution, the temple was closed and demolished by the 1930s.

 Wikipedia: Храм Преподобного Сергия Радонежского на Ходынском поле (RU), Website